Cost Management + Billing frequently asked questions (FAQ)

 How do Azure Marketplace services and Azure EA Prepayment changes affect indirect enrollment and partners?

-There's no impact to our indirect enrollment customers or partners.
+There's no effect to our indirect enrollment customers or partners.
 These services are subject to the same partner markup capabilities as other consumption services.
 The only change is that the charges appear on a different invoice, and the payment of the charges comes out of the customer's Azure EA Prepayment.

 Where can I see the Azure Marketplace services that consume Azure EA Prepayment?